west757/PayLES/README.md

 - make tsp account for tsp table
 - change account to just be bank account
 - build an index of headers instead of scanning entire table
+- change calculate to calc in function names

 mid-term:
 - get combat zone from les